Boat Covers UK

 storing it for the winter, or just protecting it from the elements, using a boat cover is definitely worth

-accommodate many unique boat configurations, although they are not recommended for use on your
+their loose fit, accommodate many unique boat configurations, although they are not recommended for use on your

 trailer on the road.
 For that perfect fit, go for a cover that is custom built for your particular type of

 Basic points to look for in a boat cover.